Soroosh-N/Object_Targeting_System/README.md

 - Computer Vision (OpenCV)
 - Web technologies (Flask, XAMPP, MySQL)

-The project is the result of a mini-project proposed in Spring 2025 at the University of Utah.
+The project is the result of a mini-project for Embedded Systems Design Course proposed in Spring 2025 at the University of Utah.

 *(View the final report of the project here: [Project Report](./Final%20Report.pdf))*